 Like mentioned before, the design of these wireless earphones is much more convenient to wear under a cycling helmet.
 The earphones don’t stick out of the ears too much, so it’s easier to fit them.

-Plus, you only pay $50 and can control music and make calls with onboard buttons and built-in microphone.
+Plus, you only pay $50 and can control music and make calls with onboard buttons and a built-in microphone.

 8. EarFun Free Pro

-Budget noise reduction earbuds with quality sound
+Budget noise reduction earbuds with high-quality sound.

 They have a low profile, are easy to use, and let you hear ambient mode, which is suitable for cycling.